20 Thanksgiving Table Decor Ideas To Make Your Feast Stand Out

 For a more rustic centerpiece, gather natural elements and scatter them along the center of the table.
 With a collection of leaves, gourds, berries, acorns, cobs of corn, etc., you can bring the colors and textures of the season into your cozy home and make your Thanksgiving table a celebration of natural wonders.

 You don’t have to go overboard to make your Thanksgiving table appear warm and stylish.
-With just an array of candles and greenery, you can create a sophisticated tablescape that is just as gorgeous as it is simple.
+With just an array of candles and greenery, you can create a sophisticated tablescape as gorgeous as it is simple.
 Choose either tasteful lanterns with votive candles or candlesticks and holders and place them between every two to four table settings.
 Then, surround the candles with dark, sturdy greenery like Israeli Ruscus.
-If you would like a more organic look, Italian Ruscus branches off the stalk, providing a viney finish.
+If you would like a more organic look, keep the Italian Ruscus branches on the stalk for a viney finish.

 4 Thanksgiving Table Runner Ideas

 Fall’s brisk winds and colder temperatures call for layering.
-Just as you would layer your clothing, add an extra layer to your Thanksgiving table.
+Just as you would layer your clothing, add an extra layer to your Thanksgiving table decor.
 Table runners provide a polished look that enhances the coziness of any Thanksgiving spread.

 Table runners break up your average tablecloth and ensure that your Thanksgiving centerpieces stand out.
 As you decide which table runner to choose, consider the colors and themes that you would like to bring to your tablescape.
 The best table runners will complement your color scheme or bring a bit of contrast to a more monochromatic Thanksgiving table.
 So, take a look at these classic Thanksgiving table runner ideas for inspiration.